 Take six small plates and put 2 tsp of batter.
 Also, please put them in a safe place.

 Take the remaining butter and empty it into a wide, shallow dish.
-Take your fillets, dip them in the butter, and then line them on a parchment sheet paper tray.
+Dip your fillets in the butter, and then line them on a parchment sheet paper tray.

-Take your mixed spices and spread generously on either side of the fillet.
+Take your mixed spices and spread them generously on either side of the fillet.

 Set your oven to preheat at 200 degrees under proper ventilation.

-Put the larger skillet on the heat and let it cook until it turns white and ashy.
+Put the larger skillet on the heat and cook until it turns white and ashy.
 It should take about 10 minutes.

 Take one or two fish pieces and carefully put them in the pan.
 Pour in the remaining butter on each fillet.

 Next, keep cooking until the bottom side of the fish appears black.
 Turn it over, butter the other side, and repeat the process.

 Take it off the pan and place it on the sheet tray on the rack.
 You want to keep them warm in the oven.

 And then cook the remaining piece following the same steps.